X-Ryl669/eMQTT5/README.md

 An embedded MQTTv5 client in C++ with minimal footprint, maximal performance.

 This repository contains a complete MQTT v5.0 client that's optimized for code size without sacrifying performance.
+This is, to my knowledge, the smallest (and complete!)
+MQTT v5.0 client for embedded system with a binary size down to 19kB on ESP32.
+MQTT v5.0 is a more complex protocol than MQTT v3.1.1, with the addition of properties in each packet and Authentication subsystem.

 ## Why another MQTT client ?
 For many reasons: